oskarth/praxis/README.md

 *September 28, 2015.
 RPN Calculator in Clojure.
 Took too long, several attempts and on the order of three hours.
 Code is too verbose and error-prone.
-Required googling multiple times, but never looked up solution.*
+Required googling multiple times, but never looked up solution.
+[UPDATE: Better solution
+- loop recur, fewer fns with clear purpose, local destructuring, fn? predicate, use lists.]*

 *September 29, 2015.
 Yegge's phone screen questions in Clojure.
 Took too long, ~2h, and too verbose.
 Required a bit of googling.
-OK error handling.*
+OK error handling.
+[UPDATE:
+Better solution - use reduce, multi-arity, dotimes; fib bottom-up linear.]*

 *September 30, 2015.
 Sieve of Eratosthenes in Clojure.
 OK but getting stack overflow for n > ~1e5 (need ~1e7), despite using loop-recur.
 After googling and